jmmack/build_clustered_database/collect_reference_genomes/README.md

 fasta.in <- read.table("data/OTU_seed_seqs.fa", sep="\t",stringsAsFactors=FALSE)
 ```

-The different sections do different things, so cut and paste what you need.
+The different sections of code in get_abundant_otus.r do different things, so cut and paste what you need.

 ## BLAST OTU seed sequences with Human Microbiome Project data set